A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome

 Under the latter framework, much of the prior literature focused on point and interval identification of the PCEs with a binary intermediate variable.
-A popular method for identification is based on an instrumental variable (\cite{ANGRIST1996}), typically under the monotonicity and the exclusion restriction assumptions. \cite{ROY2008} introduced a weaker version of the monotonicity assumption. \cite{DING2017} relaxed the exclusion restriction assumption by introducing the general principal ignorability assumption given baseline covariates, which is untestable based on the observed data alone.
-Under general principal ignorability, one can calculate the principal scores---analogues of the propensity scores---as functions of baseline covariates to point identify the PCEs.
-To relax the untestable structural assumptions, others have also used a parametric mixture approach to empirically identify the PCEs (e.g., \cite{IMBENS1997, ZHANG2009, FRUMENTO2012}).
+A popular method for identification is based on an instrumental variable (\cite{ANGRIST1996}), typically under the monotonicity and the exclusion restriction assumptions. \cite{ROY2008} introduced a weaker version of the monotonicity assumption. {\cite{DING2017,jiang2022multiply} and \citet{tong2025semiparametric} replaced the exclusion restriction assumption with the principal ignorability assumption, and developed the principal score weighting and multiply robust estimators to point identify the PCEs.
+However, principal ignorability requires a rich set of baseline covariates to adequately deconfound the relationship between the intermediate variable and the outcome, which is not always feasible in practice.
+Furthermore, our motivating closed-cohort stepped wedge trial only includes limited amount of baseline information, rendering the plausibility of the principal ignorability assumption questionable.
+Furthermore, our motivating study features a continuous intermediate outcome and clustered longitudinal data, for which the existing methods under principal ignorability may not be directly applicable.} To relax the untestable structural assumptions, others have also used a parametric mixture approach to empirically identify the PCEs with independent and clustered data (e.g., \cite{IMBENS1997, tong2023bayesian}).

 Continuous intermediate variables introduce additional challenges for principal stratification analysis, compared to binary or categorical variables.
 Most of the existing methods either dichotomized the intermediate variable (\cite{BACCINI2017}), or assumed a fully parametric model for the joint distribution of the potential intermediate variables (\cite{MAGNUSSON2019}).
 However, as discussed in \cite{SCHWARTZ2011}, the former is subject to information loss and arbitrary choice of the cutoff point and the latter is often inadequate to represent complex distributional and clustering features.
-In contrast, \cite{SCHWARTZ2011} treated principal stratification as an incomplete data problem, and use a Dirichlet process mixture to address latent clustering features. \cite{KIM2019a} studied multiple continuous intermediate variables and propose a Gaussian copula assumption and an additional homogeneity assumption to identify the PCE. \cite{ANTONELLI2023} extended the PS framework to studies with continuous treatments and continuous intermediate variables.
+In contrast, \cite{SCHWARTZ2011} treated principal stratification as an incomplete data problem, and use a Dirichlet process mixture to address latent clustering features. \cite{KIM2019a} studied multiple continuous intermediate variables and propose a Gaussian copula assumption and an additional homogeneity assumption to identify the PCE. \cite{ANTONELLI2023} extended the principal stratification framework to studies with continuous treatments and continuous intermediate variables.